tblamey/Maui-Covid/README.md

 # Maui-Covid
-Python code for Covid Data on Maui
+Python code for Covid Data on Hawaii/Maui